Colon Cancer Screening

 - Having a colonoscopy every 10 years.

-Each of these options has pros and cons, so you may want to discuss each one, and your personal preferences, with your doctor.
+Each option has pros and cons, so you may want to discuss these tests, and your personal preferences, with your doctor.

 Talk to your doctor about starting colon cancer screening at a younger age if you have any of the following risk factors: